formica-multiuso/freecopter-imu/README.md

 git clone https://github.com/jsnyder/arm-eabi-toolchain arm-cs-tools

-SUGGESTED: You can use also the precompiled toolchain available at https://launchpad.net/gcc-arm-embedded

 NOTE: If you want to have some advanced debugging option for the board, like remote debugging via gdb+openocd, you must re-compile the gdb source code (obtained from th jsnyder script) adding the configure option --with-expat=/usr/local/lib/.
 So, you need a working copy of 'libexpat' in your system.

+SUGGESTED: You can use also the precompiled toolchain available at https://launchpad.net/gcc-arm-embedded that is already compiled for remote debugging

 ---------------------------